Gexff/dungeon-raider/README.md

 The art assets don't look very pleasing because I made them all myself.

-The sound effects were generatted with SFXR.
+The sound effects were generated with SFXR.

 # Screenshots
 ![Image of the main menu](readme-images/main-menu.PNG)